 Then came “AdamS” with a suggestion that hit close to home.
 He advised me to check if I had any lingering limit orders on those shares.

 This had happened to him before, where a high limit set “just in case” had slipped his mind when attempting to make a sale while that limit order was still open.
+It struck a chord, and sure enough, I discovered an old limit order I had forgotten about.

 In Summary